 I can honestly say the only real issue was the cleaning.
 We can laugh about it now, sort of, but it was a point of contention.
 In my daughter’s defense, I have met vanishingly few 15-year-olds who have an attention to detail when it comes to cleaning, never mind pandemic-style cleaning.
 Thankfully, my kids have spent many hours with me in the kitchen and can cook.
 Plus, my family and friends were absolutely amazing — particularly my Mom — about making meals and dropping them off at the front door.

 My daughter’s shoulders actually came down and she relaxed a bit once she finally got sick, too.
 By then I was well enough that I was able to take over, she was able to be a kid again, and she could actually see me in person and trust that I was OK.
-On Sunday, April 12, I made Easter dinner and was truly grateful that although we were all sick, we were together.

 The advice of all of our doctors was that even once we were all COVID positive, we should still stay isolated from one another at home.
 At a certain point we couldn’t maintain that 100%, so we made some family rules about distance and masks.
 There is great hope that there is some protection from antibodies but this is not definitely established.
 I haven’t been able to really hug my children or give my husband a kiss in a really long time.